-A registered company is a business that has previously been issued an E-visa for its principal investor or employee and maintains a valid company registration with a U.S. Embassy or Consulate.
+A registered company is a business that has previously been issued an E-visa for its principal investor or employee and maintains a valid company registration with a U.S. Embassy or Consulate in Canada.
+Registrations are typically valid for 5 years.
 The process described on this page applies to additional employees of an already registered Treaty Enterprise.

 Unless there have been substantive changes to the enterprise that would jeopardize its E-visa status, subsequent applications can focus on whether and how a given employee qualifies for an E-visa as the owner, manager or essential employee of a registered company.
 However, if there have been substantial changes in the company’s ownership structure or operations since the registration notice was issued, the Consular Officer may require additional corporate documents to ensure the treaty enterprise still qualifies.

-If the company’s registration has expired or is about to expire, the next applicant from the company should follow the instructions for new applicants to seek re-registration for the company.
-The U.S. Consulates in Canada will only register a company in the context of a visa application.
+If the company’s registration has expired or is about to expire, the next applicant from the company should follow the instructions for renewal applicants to seek re-registration for the company.
+The U.S. Embassy and Consulates in Canada will only register a company in the context of a visa application.

 Applicants from currently registered companies are not required to email their supporting documents prior to their interview.
 Applicants should bring the following required supporting documentation on the day of their interview: